vburlbl/cleantalk-spam-protect/readme.txt

 * Relevance test for the comment.
 Spam bots send offtop posts, so the plugin can filter spam bots by oftop.

 = How plugin works? =
-Plugin sends a comment's text and several previous approved comments to the cloud.
-Cloud evaluates the relevance of the comment's text on the topic, tests on spam and finaly provides a solution - to publish or put on manual moderation of comments.
-If a comment is placed on manual moderation, the plugin adds to the text of a comment explaining the reason for the ban server publishing.

 Spam comments moves to SPAM folder.
 First comment from a new author plugin compares with post and previous comments.
 If the relevance of the comment is good enough it gets approval at the blog without manual approval.

 = Will plugin works with my theme? =
 Plugin works with all WordPress themes.
-With some themes may not works JavaScript antispam method, but it's not crucial to protect your blog from spam.
+With some themes may not works JavaScript anti-spam method, but it's not crucial to protect your blog from spam bots.

-= How can I test antispam protection? =
+= How can I test anti-spam protection? =
-Please use test email stop_email@example.com for comments.
+Please use email **stop_email@example.com** for comments, contacts or signups.
 Also you can see comments proccessed by plugin for last 7 days at <a href="http://cleantalk.org/my/show_requests">Control panel</a> or look at folder "Spam" for banned comments.

-= How the plugin is effective against spam bots? = Plugin Antispam by CleanTalk stops about 99.99% of spam comments by spam bots.
+= How the plugin is effective against spam bots? = Plugin Anti-spam by CleanTalk stops about 100% of spam bots comments.
 More over, by determining the relevance of the comment text, the plugin stops about 96% spam comments submitted manually via browser.

 = What about pingback, trackback spam? =
-Plugin by default pass not spam pingbacks/trackbacks (sender host clear at <a href="http://cleantalk.org/blacklists">Blacklists IP</a> database) from third-party sites to the blog.
-If the pingback has more then 3 records in the Blacklists and not relevant to the blog the pingback will be stopped by CleanTalk.
+Plugin by default pass not spam pingbacks/trackbacks (sender host clear at <a href="http://cleantalk.org/blacklists">blacklists IP</a> database) from third-party sites to the blog.
+If the pingback has more then 3 records in the blacklists and not relevant to the blog the pingback will be stopped by CleanTalk.

 = Why do I need one more anti-spam plugin? =
 1. The plugin is more effective than CAPTCHA because use several methods to stop spammers.